Page Reviewed / Updated - Apr. 2019

-SeniorCare is a state pharmaceutical assistance program for elderly Wisconsin residents.
-There are 4 levels to the program with varying benefits and eligibility requirements for each level.
-The program requires a small annual fee and provides assistance with the prescription costs by offering medications at very low co-payment amounts.
-Unlike many state pharmaceutical assistance programs, there is no requirement that program participants be enrolled in a Medicare Part D plan.
+SeniorCare Rx is a state-run pharmaceutical assistance program for elderly Wisconsin residents.
+There are four levels to this program with varying benefits and eligibility requirements for each level.
+To participate, seniors must pay a small annual fee.
+SeniorCare provides assistance with prescription drug costs by offering medications for very low co-payment amounts for seniors.
+Unlike most state pharmaceutical assistance programs, there is no requirement that program participants be enrolled in a Medicare Part D plan.

 To be eligible for this program, seniors must meet the following criteria:

 Individual Income Limit

 Couple Income Limit

 |Level 1 (<160% FPL)||Up to $19,984||Up to $27,056|